Gaussian Process-Gated Hierarchical Mixtures of Experts

 The objective function in \eqref{eq:obj_1}, however, would encourage each leave to minimize its log-likelihood, which in turn would lead each leaf to be an expert on all the classes and would result in no preference for any of the classes.
 In other words, the experts would become jacks of all trades.
-Although this objective function can help us obtain more accurate results, we may wish that each leaf prefers a specific class to make the tree more interpretable.
-Therefore, another option of the objective function is the normalized likelihood.
-Let \beq \log Q^k = \sum_{l}P(l|\xx, \Ttheta)\log p(k|\xx,l,\Ttheta), \eeq be proportional to the log-probability distribution of class $k$ given $\xx$.
-Specifically, \eqref{eq:obj_1} is equivalent to $\log Q^y$, and the normalized likelihood is defined by \beq \text{Normalized Likelihood} = \frac{Q^y}{\sum_{k} Q^{k}}. \eeq In other words, we not only maximize the likelihood of a class $y$ but also consider the likelihood of $y$ relative to other classes.
+Although this objective function can help us obtain more accurate results, we may wish that each leaf prefers a specific class to {make the results more explainable.} Therefore, another option of the objective function is the normalized likelihood.
+Let {

+} be proportional to the log-probability distribution of class $k$ given $\textbf{x}$.
+Specifically, \eqref{eq:obj_1} is equivalent to $\log Q^y$. {Consistent with the discussion following \eqref{eq:obj_1}, we employed $\log \widetilde{Q^k}$ instead of $\log Q^k$,} and the normalized likelihood is defined by

+In other words, we not only maximize the likelihood of a class $y$ but also consider the likelihood of $y$ relative to other classes.
 Consequently, each expert would prefer one class after training, i.e., recognize one specific class with a higher probability on average with respect to other classes.
-We refer to the objective function in \eqref{eq:obj_1} as objective function one (OF1) while to the objective function in \eqref{eq:obj_2}, as objective function two (OF2).
-We note that multiple experts might be experts for one class and that they are trained automatically.
+We refer to the objective function in \eqref{eq:obj_1} as objective function one (OF1) and to the objective function in \eqref{eq:obj_2} as objective function two (OF2). {We recognizes in these two functions the linear and log-linear pooling functions, respectively.} We note that multiple experts might be experts for one class and that they are trained automatically.